UnitTestBot/UTBotJava-action/README.md

 ## Manual trigger configuration

-You can create a workflow that are manually triggered with the `workflow_dispatch` event.
+Apart from the automatic action, you can also create a workflow with a __Run workflow__ button that will let you launch the action manually.
+Like this:

-You will then see a __Run workflow__ button on the Actions tab, enabling you to easily trigger a run.

-Step-by-step instruction on how to configure a manual workflow can be found in the [example repository](https://github.com/UnitTestBot/UTBotJava-action-example).

 ![image](https://user-images.githubusercontent.com/54814796/176915768-e89bf101-56e6-4303-8b77-485c7ecb5143.png)

+How to do this?
+Find a step-by-step instruction in the [example repository](https://github.com/UnitTestBot/UTBotJava-action-example). 😉